What is Subjectivity?

 For example, if I see a $20 bill lying on the sidewalk, I will pick it up.
 The perception of money involves the concept of money, which includes the value judgment that money is good (for me).
 This value judgment then generates the desire to pick up the money, which generates the action of picking it up.
 Those mental events are rapid and subconscious.
 They are generated by pattern recognition.

 The positive value of money (to me) is not an objective property of money.
-It is my value-orientation toward money: that I positively value having it.
+It is my value-orientation toward money.

 Unlike truth, value is not convergent for similar brains.
-Tom and Joe could have identical brains, but they would make very different value judgments from their perspectives.
-For example, suppose that Joe and Tom both want to date Sally.
-They have the same value judgment, but from different perspectives.
-Taking the perspective into account, their value judgments are conflicting.
+Imagine two men (Tom and Joe) with identical brains.
+They make similar value judgments, but from different perspectives.
+Suppose that both men want to date the same woman (Sally).
+Their value judgments are in conflict.
 Joe positively values Joe dating Sally, and negatively values Tom dating Sally.
 Tom positively values Tom dating Sally, and negatively values Joe dating Sally.

 In What is Value?, I define different types of value: biological, psychological, social and philosophical.
 All are tied to a perspective.
 In this essay, I have been talking about psychological value.